 Your market segment:

 There are many ways to segment a market.
-You can be generalist or specialist, you can have a vertical (Insurance: Receptionist to CEO) or a horizontal (“Accountants”).
+You can be generalist or specialist, you can have an industry vertical (Insurance: Receptionist to CEO) or a specialization horizontal (“Accountants”).

 Surely you can’t be a generalist on your own? :